Hambrook/Syn/README.md

     "

 The `!` means that this dir will not be processed unless explicitly told to by `--rsync-only`.
 So you you simply run `syn local staging` then the `rsync` plugin will process the `uploads` and `configs` dir.
 If you want the `app` dir too, you'll need to use `--rsync-only uploads,config,app`.

+## Plugin Aliasing

+You can also add aliases to your config files so that you can run the same plugin multiple times with completely different configurations.

+Simply put your alphanumeric alias after the plugin name (separated by a period) and the differently aliased plugins will get run separately.

+    config[live/rsync.web/_flags+]="--chmod=644"
+    config[live/rsync.nonweb/_flags+]="--chmod=600"

 ----
 ## Default Path